 VM Backup Copy jobs have their own schedule, so you can set them up to run when it suits your needs.
 For example, you can set up a Backup Copy job to run every night on working days or set it up to run on weekends to send all backups made during the week to a secondary Backup Repository.

-You can copy VM backups from multiple Backup Repositories into a single Backup Repository, or copy one backup to multiple Backup Repositories, or create a chain of backup repositories – however, your data protection needs require.
+Backup Copy jobs are very flexible: you can copy VM backups from multiple Backup Repositories into a single Backup Repository, or copy one backup to multiple Backup Repositories, or create a chain of backup repositories – however your data protection needs require.

-Backup Copy jobs provide a powerful way to protect your backups and ensure that they are safe no matter what happens to the production environment or primary backups.
+Backup Copy jobs provide a powerful way to protect your backups and ensure that they are safe no matter what happens to production environment or primary backups.
 Download free trial and try the feature in your environment!
-This feature is available right out of the box, and you don’t need to deploy any special components (such as hardware or software WAN accelerators) to make it work.
+Backup Copy jobs are available right out of the box, and you don’t need to deploy any special components (such as hardware or software WAN accelerators) to make it work.